Mistake 1: Waaaaaaaaaaaay too many words

 Graphic designers and marketers can sometimes be too creative with their font choice thinking the fancier the font type, the more awareness they will get which will result in more people walking into their store.
 In fact, it is the opposite.
 Illegible signage actually hurts the brand and annoys customers if they can’t understand your signage.

-Here is an example of a designer or business owner who became too creative.
+Here is an example of a designer or business owner who was too creative with their font choice.

 Colour is a factor that most designers and marketers miss especially if it is for a big retail brand such as IKEA.
 IKEA has a specific yellow and blue in its brand and all its signage and marketing collateral should match or closely match that exact same yellow and blue.
 It isn’t as simple as taking the blue from Microsoft Paint and using that.